alexenson/ec2-elb-for-beginners/README.md

-So the instance is launching.
+So the instance is launching.<br>
 ![4](https://github.com/user-attachments/assets/e42a3c8c-51da-4d22-a289-c61a29681e19)

 We can click on View all instances, and we can see it is pending.
-That should change to a running state soon.
+That should change to a running state soon.<br>
 ![5](https://github.com/user-attachments/assets/51f0a9da-e9ed-4854-87f7-db2caba8cd9c)

-You can see lots of information by clicking on the instance.
+You can see lots of information by clicking on the instance.<br>
 ![6](https://github.com/user-attachments/assets/ef0b99d9-87a7-48fa-9028-a807e148a7fc)

 Now you can see its Instance ID – a unique identifier.
 Public IP address, the Private IP address.
 It also has a Public and Private DNS name that we can use.

 There are also varies tabs for Monitoring information.
 We can see the Security group we assigned.
-It is essentially the firewall that is allowing access on port 22 in this case.
+It is essentially the firewall that is allowing access on port 22 in this case.<br>
 ![7](https://github.com/user-attachments/assets/3fd2a354-0a9b-4d24-beb9-0b7dcf3cfe68)

 There is lots of Networking information.
-We can see it is in the us-east-1d Availability Zone.
+We can see it is in the us-east-1d Availability Zone.<br>
 ![1](https://github.com/user-attachments/assets/7a01084d-7a77-4285-9c9f-cf53821f915c)

-This will be deployed in our default Virtual Private Cloud.
+This will be deployed in our default Virtual Private Cloud.<br>
 ![2](https://github.com/user-attachments/assets/d3ed7a24-036e-4c22-aa59-bab1d8b84184)

-This is running – lets launch another instance.
+This is running – lets launch another instance.<br>
 ![3](https://github.com/user-attachments/assets/3e738192-a2c9-4218-9a55-5f4af7646549)

-We will call it Windows-Server.
+We will call it Windows-Server.<br>
 ![4](https://github.com/user-attachments/assets/0a07bef0-5ceb-41fb-bdd6-79b9f32d7f04)

-Scroll down and chose the Windows AMI
+Scroll down and chose the Windows AMI<br>
 ![5](https://github.com/user-attachments/assets/34976161-2ccd-4dc6-adb2-3e017528419e)

-If you were to click Browse more AMIs.
+If you were to click Browse more AMIs.<br>
 ![6](https://github.com/user-attachments/assets/1c62efb7-144b-4427-9bb2-c3dc05322f0c)

 ---------------------------------------------------------------------------------------------------------

-You are able to see Quickstart AMIs, My AMIs, AWS Marketplace AMIs and Community AMIs.
+You are able to see Quickstart AMIs, My AMIs, AWS Marketplace AMIs and Community AMIs.<br>
 ![7](https://github.com/user-attachments/assets/fca583ac-43c3-4ed6-a4aa-396c1617d2ad)

 My AMIs is if you have your own custom AMIs.
 AWS Marketplace AMIs – this will show you lots of AMIs that includes varies software like VPN servers, Backup & Recovery software, networking, firewall – like Palo Alto, Splunk Enterprise etc. That are built into the instance.
 You will typically pay higher rate for these, because the software charges are going to be included, however that is not always the case.
-CommunityAMIs which are AMIs that people in the community have created and shared for everyone else to use.
+CommunityAMIs which are AMIs that people in the community have created and shared for everyone else to use.<br>
 ![8](https://github.com/user-attachments/assets/40453c1f-4c5d-4568-ad13-167d1e2cf967)

 ----------------------------------------------------------------------------------------------------------------

-We will go back to this screen and click on Windows.
+We will go back to this screen and click on Windows.<br>
 ![9](https://github.com/user-attachments/assets/d6a3d644-f62a-4d86-b9a6-0b5065b37cd3)

 It chooses the Microsoft Windows Server Base.

-Again we will select the t2.micro
+Again we will select the t2.micro<br>
 ![1](https://github.com/user-attachments/assets/7b156ba4-ad47-44ba-ad65-af8855520698)

-For the Key pair, it is very important for the Windows instances that we select this.
+For the Key pair, it is very important for the Windows instances that we select this.<br>
 ![2](https://github.com/user-attachments/assets/2d154455-2f50-448c-8e41-ab75f0673e25)